 The principal water balance components for the Otaki zone are rainfall recharge and surface water/groundwater fluxes.
-Figure A2 shows the modelled annual rainfall recharge for the Otaki River sub zone for the period 1992 to 2011.
-The average annual recharge for this period is $9.3 \times 10^6$ m with a lower quartile recharge of $7.7 \times 10^6$ m.
-This translates to an average daily rainfall recharge of 25,480m with a lower quartile of 21,100 m.
+Figure A2 shows the modelled annual rainfall recharge for the Otaki sub zone for the period 1992 to 2011.
+The average annual recharge for this period is 9.3×106 m3 with a lower quartile recharge of 7.7×106 m3.
+This translates to an average daily recharge of 25,480m3 with a lower quartile of 21,100 m3.
 Figure A3 shows the modelled annual rainfall recharge for the Waitohu sub-zone for the same period.
-The average annual recharge is $11.8 \times 10^6$ m with a lower quartile recharge of $8.9 \times 10^6$ m.
-This translates to an average daily rainfall recharge of 32,329 m with a lower quartile of 24,384 m.
+The average annual recharge for the Waitohu sub zone is 11.8×106 m3 with a lower quartile recharge of 8.9×106 m3.
+This translates to an average daily recharge of 32,329 m3 with a lower quartile of 24,384 m3.

-The simulated natural fluxes (in the absence of groundwater abstraction) between the Otaki River and the Waitohu Stream and groundwater within the Otaki groundwater management zone are illustrated in Figure A4 and Figure A5.
-The positive fluxes (Figure A4) for the Otaki River show that the river mostly loses flow (net flow loss) between the Tararua foothills and the coast.
-The mostly negative values (Figure A5) for the Waitohu Stream show that the stream mostly gains flow from groundwater, particularly in its lower reaches.
-The net gain for the Waitohu Stream is supported by local groundwater baseflow discharge in the lower plains.
-The baseflow is lowest during summer and the discharges are consistent with measured base flow of approximately 6,900m/day (80 L/s) to 8,640 m/day (100 L/s)..
+The simulated natural fluxes (in the absence of groundwater abstraction) between the Otaki River and the Waitohu Stream and groundwater within the Otaki groundwater management zone are illustrated in Figures D4 and D5.
+The positive fluxes (Figure A4) for the Otaki River shows that the river mostly loses flow (net flow loss) between the Tararua foothills and the coast.
+The mostly negative values (Figure A5) for the Waitohu Stream show that the stream mostly gains flow from groundwater.
+The net gain for the Waitohu Stream is supported by local groundwater baseflow discharge, particularly in the lower plains.
+The baseflow is lowest during summer and the discharges are consistent with measured base flow of approximately 6,900m3/day (80 L/s) to 8,640 m3/day (100 L/s).

 Figure A2: Modelled annual rainfall recharge (1993-2011) for the Otaki sub-zone between 1992 and 2012.
-A mean annual recharge of 9.3x10m is indicated as is the lower quartile value of 7.7x10m (dashed line).
+A mean annual recharge of 9.3x106m3 is indicated as is the lower quartile value of 7.7x106m3 (dashed line).

 Figure A3: Modelled annual rainfall recharge (1993-2011) for the Waitohu sub-zone between 1992 and 2012.
-A mean annual recharge of 11.8x10m is indicated as is the lower quartile value of 8.9x10m (dashed line).
+A mean annual recharge of 11.8x106m3 is indicated as is the lower quartile value of 8.9x106m3 (dashed line).